presscustomizr/customizr/readme.md

 ## Changelog
+= 3.4.1 July 30th 2015 =
+* fix : a missing text domain for a translation string

 = 3.4.0 July 28th 2015 =
 * added : new features for sliders : use a custom link, possibility to link the entire slide and to open the page in a new tab
 * added : new default sidenav menu